 As the COVID-19 pandemic was peaking, Tata Consultancy Services (TCS) – a global leader in IT services, consulting and business solutions – was seeking to connect with their audiences most affected.
 Millions of people and businesses around the world were relying on IT infrastructure to aide in the rapid digital transformation due to stay-at-home public health regulations.

-We had run a very successful LinkedIn campaign for Tata Consultancy Services – an IT services, consulting and business solutions organization – that targeted CFOs.
+We had run a very successful LinkedIn campaign for Tata Consultancy Services that targeted CFOs.
 TCS was keen to extend this success to other audiences, via social platforms.
 However, the COVID-19 pandemic had reached its peak and businesses were flooding digital channels to reach out to prospects.
 For this new campaign to be successful, we would have to work much harder to capture attention, delivering a campaign with breakthrough creativity.

 TCS tasked us with supporting their brand awareness and lead generation across 1,200+ specific accounts.
 The target was 210 net new leads spread across three programs – Cybersecurity, Supply Chain Management and Optimization and Future of Work.
 To achieve this, we needed a creative proposition that resonated with target accounts across Europe – despite huge competition for the audience’s attention.
 The aim was to operate the campaigns as ‘always-on’ activity, acquiring net new leads TCS sales could nurture moving forward.
 A wide range of digital media was therefore needed to raise awareness for the propositions.